María Asunción Aramburuzabala: Early life

 Aramburuzabala graduated from the Instituto Tecnológico Autónomo de México where she majored in accounting.

 Family business

-The Mexican brewery, Cervecería Modelo, was founded in 1925 by a group of businessmen, including don Pablo Díez Fernández — who became the company's President, CEO and major stockholder — and Felix Aramburuzabala.
+The Mexican brewery, Cervecería Modelo, was founded in 1925 by a group of businessmen, including don Pablo Díez Fernández – who became the company's President, CEO and major stockholder – and Felix Aramburuzabala.
 Felix's son, Pablo Aramburuzabala, the executive vice president of the brewery, died unexpectedly in 1995 of lung cancer at the age of 63.
-After his death, several groups tried to gain control of his family's share in Modelo — his wife and two daughters bonded together against these groups.
+After his death, several groups tried to gain control of his family's share in Modelo – his wife and two daughters bonded together against these groups.

 The family created Tresalia Capital ("tres aliadas" or three allies) in order to diversify the family investments.
 Through Tresalia, they have made investments in large Mexican companies, as well as the management of private equity, real estate, infrastructure, venture capital, technology and the creation of new companies.

-After Grupo Modelo's sale, she reinvested her proceeds into Anheuser-Busch InBev, continuing the family tradition in the beer business.

 Wealth

 With a net worth estimated at $6.2 billion, she is the sixth-richest person and second-richest woman in Mexico.

 In October 2021, she was found to be implicated in the Pandora Papers, which uncovered the offshore hidden wealth of many around the world, in a similar manner as the Panama Papers.
 According to the Pandora Papers, Aramburuzabala acquired two private jets and transferred at least $40 million through a trust fund located in New Zealand, Sky Chariot Trust.